-Majors offered in the College include applied mathematics, aquatic biology, biochemistry, biology, chemistry, civil engineering, computer science, concrete industry management, construction science and management, electrical engineering, engineering technology, industrial engineering, interdisciplinary science teacher certification, manufacturing engineering, mathematics, microbiology, physics, and wildlife biology.
+Majors offered in the College include applied mathematics, aquatic biology, biochemistry, biology, chemistry, civil engineering, computer science, concrete industry management, construction science and management, electrical engineering, engineering technology, industrial engineering, manufacturing engineering, mathematics, mechanical engineering, microbiology, physics, and wildlife biology.
 In addition, pre-professional concentrations are available for students interested in pursuing a career in physician assistant, dentistry, medicine, and pharmacy programs.
 Four programs offer a double major with education for students who wish to teach in a secondary education program.

 Academic Advising Center